I. BACKGROUND AND PURPOSE

 B. Bona Fide Gifts

 Bona fide gifts are exempt from this policy, even in a Blackout Period, unless you have reason to believe that the recipient intends to sell Synaptics securities before the earliest time after the gift is completed that you are permitted to sell Synaptics securities on the open market under this policy.
+Whether a gift is bona fide will depend on the circumstances surrounding the gift, including, but not limited to, the donor’s relationship with the recipient, what the recipient does with the donated securities, and the nature of the tax benefit of the donor.
+If you are uncertain whether a gift is bona fide, you should contact the Compliance Officer.

 C. Partnership Distributions